JaredCaprio/coupling-dict-chinese/README.md

-# coupling-dict-chinese
+# cedict

-This is a fork of node-cc-cedict that updates some dependencies and the database from 2014 to 2020.
+This is a fork of coupling-dict-chinese-updated.
+The testing library mocha has been removed because it was causing vulnerabilities which could not be easily fixed by running npm audit fix.

 coupling-dict-chinese provides a convenient asynchronous JavaScript API for the popular [CC-CEDICT](http://cc-cedict.org/) Chinese-English dictionary.
 This is